ThermIQ/thermiq_mqtt-ha/README.md

 ## Features and Limitations
 - Currently provides all data from the heatpump in the form of sensors and binary sensors
 - Allows control over the heatpump

+## Glossary

+- Curve – the relationship between the heating system supply temperature and the outside air temperature ([TECH Sterowniki](http://tech-controllers.com/blog/heating-curve---what-is-it-and-how-to-set-it)).
+-- Curve min – Lowest setpoint for supply temperature ([Thermia manual, page 14](http://www.tcmadmin.thermia.se/docroot/dokumentbank/Th_Total_UG_VUGFD302_EN_X013761.pdf))
+-- Curve max – Highest setpoint for supply temperature -- Curve +5 – Used to adjust the heat curve at an outdoor temperature of +5°C -- Curve 0 – Used to adjust the heat curve at an outdoor temperature of 0°C -- Curve -5 – Used to adjust the heat curve at an outdoor temperature of -5°C
+- Heatpump operating time – ...
+- Heatstop – This function stops all production of heat when the outdoor temperature is equal to, or higher than, the heat stop value currently set.
+- Indoor target temp – If the ROOM value is used to affect the system’s heat curve, the heat curve does not become steeper or flatter, as it does when the CURVE value changes.
+Instead the entire heat curve is moved by 3°C for every degree change of the ROOM value.
+- Integral – value of how much heat is needed in a home at a given time ([ThermiaTube](https://www.youtube.com/watch?v=POrEukfPgXk))
+- Room factor – ...
+- Temp. reduction – ...
+-

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, feel free to pick up anything on the current [GitHub issues](https://github.com/ThermIQ/thermiq_mqtt-ha/issues) list!